Audace/audace.github.io/_posts/2017-11-16-Comment-Hash.md

 # Room for Improvement

-Unfortunately, the intended workflow of high-level documentation supported by granular code-level comments falls apart as the code base evolves over-time.
+Unfortunately, the intended workflow of high-level documentation supported by granular code-level comments falls apart as the codebase evolves over-time.
 The in-line comments are the first to go outdated.
 Next are the class and function-level docstrings.
 Sometimes the functionality evolves enough that certain behavior described in the README no longer exists, or at least not in the way originally specified.
 Developers